tinganho/balanced-storage/README.md

 ![Loop Path of an Object](https://gitlab.com/tinganho/balanced-storage/raw/master/LoopPath@2x.jpg)

 In the first loop it can enter a branch, which an element gets added.
 In the second loop or any subsequent loops it can enter a branch where it gets deleted.
-It can also enter branch where an elements gets created and destroyed at the same loop.
+It can also enter a branch or two branches where an elements gets created and destroyed at the same loop.

 Here is the whole application source code: